 A tutor at the Center will go over your penultimate draft and offer suggestions on how to improve your paper.
-Do understand that the tutor will NOT rewrite the paper for you though!
-This means the more polished your penultimate draft is, the more helpful the tutor's suggestions can be, and the better your final draft will be.
-Simple logic.
-Remember to bring a copy of the grading matrix to share with your tutor.
+The tutor will NOT rewrite the paper for you though!
+This means the more polished your penultimate draft is, the more helpful the tutor's suggestions will be, and the better your final draft will be.
+Be certain you bring a copy of the grading Rubric to share with your tutor.

-More detailed instructions about the review process at the Writing Center will be given in a separate document, shortly before the target "due date" of your penultimate draft.
+More detailed instructions about the review process at the Writing Center will be given in a separate document, shortly before the "due date" of your penultimate draft.
 It is only after you thoughtfully consider and incorporate comments, suggestions and corrections of the tutor into your manuscript that you should submit a final version of the project for grading.

-If you would like to earn a little extra credit for interacting with the Writing Center and for revising your paper, you must submit (to a dropbox to be opened) a copy of the receipt that the Writing Center will email you to demonstrate you met with a tutor to discuss your paper.
-I recommend that you finish your penultimate draft well in advance of the deadline to allow yourself sufficient time to revise the paper.
+You must submit (to a dropbox to be opened) a copy of the receipt that the Writing Center emails you to demonstrate you met with a tutor to discuss your paper.
+I recommend that you finish your penultimate draft well in advance of the deadline to allow yourself time to revise the paper.